stereotype441/language/resources/type-system/inference.md

 - Let `R_F` be the return type of `F`.
 Or, if `F` is `∅`, then let `R_F` be `dynamic`.

-- If argument part inference is being performed for a constant constructor invocation (TODO(paulberry): fix this reference), let `R_F_2` be the result of applying full type variable elimination (TODO(paulberry): fix this reference) to `R_F`.
+- If argument part inference is being performed for a [constant constructor invocation](#Constructor-invocation), let `R_F_2` be the result of applying [full type variable elimination](#full-type-variable-elimination-least-and-greatest-closure-of-a-type-schema-with-respect-to-all-type-variables) to `R_F`.
 Otherwise, let `R_F_2` be `R_F`.

 - Produce an initial list of type constraints `C`, and an initial list of type